Matterport (NASDAQ:MTTR) Issues Q2 2022 Earnings Guidance

+Matterport (NASDAQ:MTTR – Get Rating) last announced its earnings results on Tuesday, May 10th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.04.
+Matterport had a negative return on equity of 53.37% and a negative net margin of 233.50%.
+The firm had revenue of $28.51 million for the quarter, compared to analyst estimates of $27.47 million.
+During the same quarter last year, the firm posted ($0.01) EPS.
+The business’s revenue was up 5.9% on a year-over-year basis.
+On average, analysts forecast that Matterport will post -1.07 earnings per share for the current fiscal year.

-In related news, CEO Raymond J. Pittman acquired 20,000 shares of Matterport stock in a transaction dated Thursday, February 24th.
-The shares were purchased at an average cost of $6.61 per share, with a total value of $132,200.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+In related news, Director Jason Krikorian sold 760,500 shares of the firm’s stock in a transaction dated Monday, May 23rd.
+The stock was sold at an average price of $5.37, for a total transaction of $4,083,885.00.
+Following the completion of the sale, the director now directly owns 20,433,549 shares of the company’s stock, valued at approximately $109,728,158.13.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Captrust Financial Advisors purchased a new stake in Matterport in the third quarter worth about $34,000.
-Samalin Investment Counsel LLC purchased a new stake in Matterport in the first quarter worth about $37,000.
-Lazard Asset Management LLC purchased a new stake in Matterport in the first quarter worth about $82,000.
-Vontobel Holding Ltd. purchased a new stake in Matterport in the first quarter worth about $84,000.
-Finally, KCM Investment Advisors LLC purchased a new stake in Matterport in the first quarter worth about $91,000.
-Institutional investors and hedge funds own 41.53% of the company’s stock.
+Several large investors have recently modified their holdings of MTTR.
+Captrust Financial Advisors acquired a new stake in shares of Matterport during the 3rd quarter worth about $34,000.
+Samalin Investment Counsel LLC acquired a new position in Matterport in the 1st quarter valued at about $37,000.
+Lazard Asset Management LLC acquired a new position in Matterport in the 1st quarter valued at about $82,000.
+Vontobel Holding Ltd. acquired a new position in Matterport in the 1st quarter valued at about $84,000.
+Finally, KCM Investment Advisors LLC acquired a new position in Matterport in the 1st quarter valued at about $91,000.
+41.53% of the stock is owned by hedge funds and other institutional investors.

 Matterport Company Profile (Get Rating)